 - fixing of the top disc

-Once the knife is assembled and woodburned, the knife maker proceeds to the sandpapering, the polishing of the handle, the adjusting of the blade (polishing, centring and tightening) and sharpening.
+Once the knife is assembled and pyrographed, the same knifemaker works on perfecting it: sanding and polishing the handle, adjusting the blade (polishing, centering and tightening), sharpening.

-If a defect is found the knife is systematically sent back to the knife-maker for reconditioning.
+If the slightest problem is detected, the knife will automatically be sent back to the knife maker for repair.